 …then it must be cradled in a 300 gram nest.
-And yes, that’s what you’re looking at over there on the right.
+And yes, that’s what you’re looking at down below this paragraph.
 Pasta for 3 or 4 people in the making.

 I was always horrible at making pasta.
 Even with my best effort I came up with a billiard ball of dough, hard as a politician’s noggin.
 I had to fudge the recipe by adding water.
 The dough tore.
 It was hard to get through the machine.
 I stopped making fresh pasta.
 I didn’t want folks to know about my failure.
 Shame hung over me like it should hang over bankers.